luca-viola/video-scripts/README.md

 # video-scripts
 Scripts to manipulate video files

+## Prerequisites
+To use these scripts you need to have installed the ffmpeg package, and to have ffprobe in the path (usually comes with ffmpeg).
+The scripts make usage of bash and some unix tools (awk, bc, etc).
+Tests have been made against MacOS Big Sur and Fedora 33, the scripts work against bash version 3 (as found on MacOS) or higher.

 ## convert
 Convert takes a video file as an input, and using a 2-pass ffmpeg encoding it can reduce it to a desired size in megabytes.